ChrisMakesKode/ChrisMakesKode.github.io/projects/project-2.md

     <figcaption style="vertical-align: middle;">Fig. 1.
 Screenshot of the encryption application's window <br /></figcaption>
   </figure></center>
   <span style="color: black">
-    This was one of my first at-home projects after completing my undergrad.
+    <br /><br />This was one of my first at-home projects after completing my undergrad.
 A Caesar Cipher is a simple security tool that is used to protect password and sensitive information.
-It encrypts the input contents by encrypting, or changing its values by a set amount based on UNICODE.</span>
+It encrypts the input contents by encrypting, or changing its values by a set amount based on UNICODE.<br /><br /></span>

   <span style="color: black;">
     In this project, I incorporated my knowledge of JavaFX to provide an interface for efficient usage.
-In addition, I have created several encryption options that encodes input containing uppercase and lowercase characters differently. </span>
+In addition, I have created several encryption options that encodes input containing uppercase and lowercase characters differently. <br /><br /></span>

   <span style="color: black">
     I learned JavaFX for a few projects in my Advanced Applications Development class during Fall 2020.
-Through these assignments, I learned how to design an interface that responds conveniently to user's and how to implement it with my written programs in Java. </span>
+Through these assignments, I learned how to design an interface that responds conveniently to user's and how to implement it with my written programs in Java. <br /><br /></span>

   <span style="color: black"> Source: <a href="https://github.com/"><i class="large github icon"></i>ChrisMakesKode</a></span>
 </div>